se-edu/learningresources/contents/ruby/Rails.md

 ## Drawbacks

-Rails might not be best suited for all use cases,and there are a few areas that you should consider when deciding on your web framework of choice.
+Rails might not be best suited for all use cases, and there are a few areas that you should consider when deciding on your web framework of choice.

 ### Lack of Flexibility